cyrildever/ts-utls/README.md

 ### License

-This library is distributed under an MIT license.
+This library is distributed under a MIT license. \
 See the [LICENSE](LICENSE) file.